tk3369/CSVReader.jl/README.md

  CSVReader.parse_float64
 ```

-How do you use it?
+So how do you use it?
 ```
 julia> df = CSVReader.read_csv("FL_insurance_sample.csv", parsers"i,s:2,f:11,s:2,i");